 “I am making a fair copy of the Catalogue of my library, which I mean to have printed merely for the use of the library.”

-Apparently by 1812, his 1783 Catalog had become crammed with additions, interlineations, erasures, and marginal insertions such that he decided to make a new copy of his book catalogue, in which he combined and reordered several chapters, reducing the number of chapters from forty-six to forty-four.
+In this catalogue, he combined and reordered several chapters, reducing the number of chapters from forty-six to forty-four.
 He combined Politics and Commerce into a single chapter, as he did for Gardening, Painting, and Sculpture, and gave each chapter a catalog order that he described later to the Librarian of Congress George Watterston as “sometimes analytical, sometimes chronological, & sometimes a combination of both.”

-Along with the “fair copy of the Catalogue” detailing the contents of his library, Jefferson also created an Alphabetical Index of Author’s Names which he sent to Smith later on 11 October 1814 to attach to the end of the catalogue.
+It was this “fair copy of the Catalogue” made in 1812 detailing the contents of his library that Jefferson forwarded to Smith in 1814, along with an Alphabetical Index of Author’s Names that he created and sent to Smith later on 11 October 1814 to attach to the end of the catalogue.

 On 26 April 1815, George Watterston, the Librarian of Congress newly appointed by President James Madison, wrote to Jefferson to ask advice regarding the arrangement of the books that Watterston was to receive from Jefferson.
 Watterston wrote,